kissmetrics/km-support/_posts/2013-03-29-help-scout.md

 ## Setup

-1. Within your Help Scout dashboard, visit the [Apps page for KISSmetrics][km-helpscout].
+1. Within your Help Scout dashboard, visit the [Apps page for Kissmetrics][km-helpscout].
-2. Enter your [KISSmetrics API key][site-settings].
+2. Enter your [Kissmetrics API key][site-settings].
-3. Select the mailbox(es) you want to connect to KISSmetrics.
+3. Select the mailbox(es) you want to connect to Kissmetrics.
-4. Watch Help Scout data appear in KISSmetrics' Live tab and other reports.
+4. Watch Help Scout data appear in Kissmetrics' Live tab and other reports.

 ## Integration Details